TeAiris/DataMirror/docs/index.md

 Interactivity is central to the meaning of **Data Mirror**:
 - **Sound:** Stems move based on user input and spatial mapping, creating a strong sense of agency.
-- **Visuals:** Matrix-style shaders, reactive color fields, and a humanoid data avatar reflect participant influence.
+- **Visuals:** Matrix-style shaders, reactive colored orbs, and a humanoid data avatar reflect participant influence.
 - **Shared presence:** Crowd movement shapes global musical parameters, demonstrating how individual and collective behaviors influence the system.
-- **Embodiment:** Participants see and hear themselves reflected in fragmented, stylized forms that respond to their motion.

 </div>

-<video src="./assets/videos/data_mirror_teaser_placeholder.mp4" controls width="100%"></video>